 It's no secret that we love a good beach.
 And when you make it a gay beach, then we're practically banging down the doors of the plane to get there!
 With its stunning coastal views of the Mediterranean and super chilled locals who don't care what you do or who you love, Barcelona is a contender for having some of the best gay beaches in the world.
 Here are a few to check out, but for a more complete guide, check out our guide to the best gay beaches of Barcelona.

-The original gay beach in Barcelona, located right in front of W Hotel in Barceloneta.
-Unlike Mar Bella, it's closer to the city centre so is very popular with gay locals, especially on weekends.
+The original gay beach in Barcelona is located right in front of W Hotel in Barceloneta.
+Unlike Mar Bella, it's closer to the city center so is very popular with gay locals, especially on weekends.

 Gay cruising clubs in Barcelona

 Some like to dance.
 Some like to unwind in their hotel.
-Others like to hook up – and that's fine too!
-When we say that Barcelona caters for everyone, we mean it!
+Others like to mingle with hot boys – and that's fine too!
+When we say that Barcelona caters to everyone, we mean it!
 The cruising clubs more than prove that.
-Whether you're just looking to play around with your sexuality or you're a hardcore fetishist, you can easily find your groove in one of these cruising clubs:
+Whether you're Vanilla or into more exotic stuff, you can easily find your groove in one of these cruising clubs:

-With themed nights like Underwear Party on Tuesdays, Club Bastards SM session on Wednesdays and the Naked Party on Thursdays, there's always a hive of activity happening in Berlin Dark.
-Have a special lookout for their monthly athletes and BDSM themed nights.
+With themed nights like Underwear Party on Tuesdays, Club Bastards SM session on Wednesdays, and the Nude Party on Thursdays, there's always a hive of activity happening in Berlin Dark.
+Have a special lookout for their monthly athletes and exotic-themed nights.
 Berlin Dark is open daily (except Mondays) from 10:30pm until 2:30am and is located at Passatge Prunera, 18.

-Industrial themed club (used to be called “Trash”) with cages, wrestling areas, private cabins, cinema lounges, showers and more.
-Check out some of the themed nights like the Bears Fetish Party, Zapas & Sportwear Party, Masters & Slaves Party and Piss Party.
+Industrial themed club (used to be called “Trash”) with cages, wrestling areas, private cabins, cinema lounges, showers, and more.
+Check out some of the themed nights like the Bears Party, Zapas & Sportwear Party, Masters & Slaves Party, and Piss Party.
 Black Hole is open daily (except Mondays) from 10pm to around 3am and is located at Carrera de Sepúlveda 81.